-where we recall that $\alpha$ consists of ambient insertions, so that it is a pull-back from $\cM(\cP)$.
-Since there exists a $T$-equivariant lift of $\alpha$, it can be written as $\xi_*(\alpha)$, and by ring properties of the pushforward $\xi_*$ (see the end of proof of Proposition \ref{proploc}), and by commutativity of push-forwards, Equation \eqref{limit} equals
+where we recall that $\alpha$ consists of ambient insertions, so it is a pull-back from $\cM(\cP)$.
+Since there exists a $T$-equivariant lift of $\alpha$, it can be written as $\xi^*(\alpha)$, and by ring properties of the push-forward $\xi^*$ (see the end of the proof of Proposition~\ref{proploc}), and by the commutativity of push-forwards, Equation \eqref{limit} equals

 yielding the first part of the statement.